Doneraile Estate, Co. Cork

 Overview

-Doneraile sits on the gentle northern slope of Knockacur Hill, beside the River Awbeg, about 12 km north‑east of Mallow in County Cork.
-The town’s name derives from the Irish Dún ar Aill – “the fort on the cliff” – a reference to an ancient fort that once dominated the landscape.
-Today the settlement is a gateway to one of Ireland’s most celebrated landscaped estates: Doneraile Court and its surrounding wildlife park.
-The estate blends Georgian architecture, 18th‑century garden design and a thriving herd of red, fallow and sika deer, making it a perfect day‑out for families, history buffs and nature lovers alike.
+Doneraile sits on the gentle northern slope of Knockacur Hill beside the River Awbeg, roughly 12 km north-east of Mallow in County Cork.
+The town’s name comes from the Irish Dún ar Aill – “the fort on the cliff” – marking the site of an ancient defensive ringfort that once overlooked the valley.
+Today, the settlement serves as the gateway to one of Ireland’s finest landscaped estates.
+Doneraile Court and its surrounding park combine 18th-century garden design, a working Georgian house, and a thriving herd of deer, offering a relaxed day out that appeals to walkers, history enthusiasts, and families.

-A particularly colourful episode involves Elizabeth St Leger, who in 1712 became the world’s first female Freemason after secretly observing a lodge meeting at Doneraile Court.
-The house also hosted literary figures such as Elizabeth Bowen, and its rooms now display period furniture, Crawford Gallery paintings and a remarkable collection of portrait miniatures loaned from the Irish Georgian Society.
+A standout chapter belongs to Elizabeth St Leger, who in 1712 became the world’s first recorded female Freemason.
+She reportedly slipped into a lodge meeting at the court unnoticed, answering all the ritual questions correctly before revealing herself.
+The house later welcomed literary figures including Elizabeth Bowen, and today its ground floor displays period furniture, Crawford Gallery paintings, and a notable collection of portrait miniatures loaned by the Irish Georgian Society.

 What to See & Do